Welcome to Our Blog on the Camino Portuguese

 We headed back to the square and had a drink and a cheese plate, while Peter and Sue sat with us, waiting until the municipal albergue opened at 4 PM.
 Remaining at the restaurant we later enjoyed an early dinner as the town site emptied out of tour buses.

-After the short break we headed back across the river to see if we could visit the gardens.
+After the short break, we headed back across the river to see if we could visit the gardens.
 As it turned out they were closed, along with all the museums and tourist attractions.
 At least our streak of finding Portuguese sites closed is consistent.

 We walked the river footpath in both directions, looking at birds and enjoying the river.
-It is a picaresque town, on the edge of a beautiful river, with lovely mountains covered in yellow broom flowers in the background.
+It is a picturesque town, on the edge of a beautiful river, with lovely mountains covered in yellow broom flowers in the background.
 It is kind of too bad it is so touristy.

 _________________________________________